Cheenou13/3D-rendering/README.md

 ## Motivation

-This project will allow one to have an idea of the manufacture line is look like (in 3D view)
+This project will allow one to have an idea of the manufacture line is look like (in 3D view). the model will be able to display the current time status or any data directly from the manufacture line

 ## Code Style